AirPods Pro keep Penn Station tuned down

 The office, AirPods Pro in all day

 I wander into an office, pop Transparency on again.
 Then off.
-It reminds me of test-driving some early augmented audio wearables like Hear One.
-Will Apple add extra filters and modes to AirPods Pro, with that H1 chip?
+It reminds me of test-driving some early augmented audio wearables like the Here One.
+Will Apple add extra filters and modes to the AirPods Pro, with that H1 chip?
 I'm curious, and Apple won't indicate, of course, where things could go next.

 I feel normal

-I have no idea if $250 is too much or too little for earphones.
+I have no idea if $249 (£249, AU$399) is too much or too little for earphones.
 It seems too expensive.
 But Apple's gradually inched the AirPods price up with the wireless charge case, and these are $50 more than those.

 What I do know, so far, is that three years after I first wore AirPods, AirPods are utterly normal.
-And now it's all a matter of how much you'd prefer to pay for wireless buds...and which ones to choose from.
+And now it's all a matter of how much you'd prefer to pay for wireless buds... and which ones to choose.
 Wireless wearables are everywhere, and I wonder how far they'll slide into something like augmented audio reality, or part of an ecosystem like smartglasses.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.